SpikeInterface/spikeinterface/doc/how_to/handle_times.rst

 Extracellular electrophysiology commonly involves synchronisation of events across many timestreams.
 For example, an experiment may involve displaying a stimuli to an animal and recording the stimuli-evoked neuronal responses.
-It is critical that timings is represented in a clear way across data streams so they may be properly synchronised during analysis.
+It is critical that timings are represented accurately so they may be properly synchronised during analysis.

-Below, we will explore the ways that SpikeInterface represents time information and how you can use it in your analysis to ensure the timing of your spike events is represented faithfully.
-The ways that will be explored are **providing no times**, **providing start times** and **providing the full time array**.
+Below, we will explore the ways that SpikeInterface stores time information and how you can use it in your analysis to ensure the timing of your spike events are accurate.

 A familiarity with the terms used in digital sampling (e.g. sampling frequency) will be assumed below.
 If you are not familiar with these concepts,